-We have experienced completed a study through December 31, 2023, to determine whether an ownership change had occurred under Section 382 or 383 of the Code, and we determined that ownership changes occurred in the past 2011, 2014, 2020 and may experience 2023.
-The Company has identified \$0.1 million and \$34.7 million of federal and state NOLs, respectively, that will expire unused due to ownership changes, in the future.
-As and federal credits of \$3.7 million that will not be able to be utilized due to ownership change limitation and excluded these amounts from deferred tax asset balances as of December 31, 2023.
+We completed a study through December 31, 2023, to determine whether an ownership change had occurred under Section 382 or 383 of the Code, and we determined that ownership changes occurred in 2011, 2014, 2020 and 2023.
+The Company has identified \$0.1 million and \$34.7 million of federal and state NOLs, respectively, that will expire unused due to ownership changes, and federal credits of \$3.7 million that will not be able to be utilized due to ownership change limitation and excluded these amounts from deferred tax asset balances as of December 31, 2023.
 Federal NOLs of \$321.9 million and state and local NOLs of \$71.3 million are not expected to expire unutilized as a result of ownership changes identified through December 31, 2023.

-Our ability to use our pre-change NOLs, research and development credit carryforwards and other tax credits attributes to offset future taxable income or income and tax liabilities if any, could may be subject further limited as a result of shifts in our stock ownership subsequent to limitations.
-Similar provisions of state tax law may also apply.
-December 31, 2023.
-As a result, even if we attain profitability, we our ability to use our pre-change NOLs or other pre-change tax attributes to offset United States federal and state taxable income may be unable subject to use a material portion of our NOLs and tax credits, further limitations.
+Our ability to use NOLs, research and development credit carryforwards and other tax attributes to reduce future taxable income and tax liabilities may be further limited as a result of shifts in our stock ownership subsequent to December 31, 2023.
+As a result, even if we attain profitability, our ability to use our pre-change NOLs or other pre-change tax attributes to offset United States federal and state taxable income may be subject to further limitations.